Corticofugal control equates to the fact that as the pathway begins in

 (e.g., Worth very little in this world where a lack of understanding

-Peripheral nerve acupuncture can activate the periaqueductal gray matter
+subsequent nerve stimulation can activate the periaqueductal gray matter

-of the midbrain.
+for the lay folks who may read this article.).
 This is the Enkephalin or endorphin receptor

 region which contains opiate receptors, membrane bound proteins that